Amos Marsh: College career

-Professional Football
+Professional career

 Dallas Cowboys

 Marsh was signed as an undrafted free agent by the Dallas Cowboys after the 1961 NFL draft, because they were impressed by his speed.
 He also was a powerful player, earning the nicknames "Moose" and "Forward Marsh".
 He started his career as a wide receiver and special teams player.
 He was eventually moved to fullback to take advantage of his size and speed, while splitting time with J. W. Lockett.
 He led the team in kickoff and punt returns.
 He set franchise records with a 71-yard run from scrimmage and a 79-yard kickoff return.

 In 1962, he played fullback alongside Don Perkins, ranking seventh in the NFL with 802 yards and a 5.6-yard average per carry.
 That year, he set a franchise record with an 85-yard touchdown reception against the Los Angeles Rams and also broke his franchise record for the longest kickoff return with 101 yards, which was broken by Alexander Wright 29 years later in 1991.
 The play came against the Philadelphia Eagles, when the Cowboys became the first NFL team in history to produce two 100-yard plays in the same game: a 100-yard interception return for a touchdown by strong safety Mike Gaechter and the 101 yard kickoff return for a touchdown by Marsh.

 In 1964, he was moved to halfback, with Perkins taking over the fullback position.
 Marsh's production regressed during the following years, while alternating with Jim Stiger.
 On September 9, 1965, he was traded to the Detroit Lions, after the team acquired fullback J.D.
 Smith.
 The Cowboys selected Walt Garrison with the fifth round draft choice they obtained in the transaction.